53640496 | Vitpho | Dreamstime.com

 The challenges fleets face:

-• Fuel prices: Though diesel prices are coming down, volatility in the market makes forecasting fuel costs extremely difficult.
+• Fuel prices: Despite the fact that diesel prices are declining, the volatility in the market makes it difficult to forecast fuel costs.
 In the case of a natural disaster, fuel deliveries themselves may be in jeopardy, intensifying the need for better fuel management.

 • Supply chain disruptions: The port strike ended quickly, but if it had continued, it would have impacted almost every aspect of retail and manufacturing in the U.S. According to J.P.
 Morgan, costs to the economy were estimated to be between $3.8 billion and $4.5 billion each day of the strike, impacting the scheduling and operations of trucking companies.
 Fortunately, this disaster was averted, but it does show how tenuous supply chain sustainability can be.